-From the most elevated Himalayan tops to its forested marshes, Nepal is moulded via scenes.
+From the highest Himalayan tops to its forested marshes, Nepal is molded via scenes.
 Our masters have scaled mountain passes and rowed along Chitwan National Park's waterways to find the best places to visit in Nepal.
-We can design a customized agenda to suit your inclinations, regardless of whether you're after brave investigation or anxious to see Nepal at a more refined pace.
+As a result, we can design a customized plan to suit your inclinations, regardless of whether you're after a brave investigation or anxious to see Nepal at a more refined pace.

-Nepal is a shockingly different nation that draws in guests for some reasons.
-Some are tricked by the call of the mountains and looking to ascend or travel in the Himalayas, others are fascinated by the way of life and the renowned city of Kathmandu, but then others come planning to discover a type of profound arousing.
-Nepal can be an adrenaline experience, a social eye-opener, an extraordinary encounter, or the entirety of the above mentioned.
+Nepal is a shockingly different nation that draws in guests for some reason.
+Some are tricked by the call of the mountains and looking to ascend or travel in the Himalayas.
+Others are fascinated by way of life and the renowned city of Kathmandu, but then others come planning to discover a type of profound arousing.
+Nepal can be an adrenaline experience, a social eye-opener, an extraordinary encounter, or the entirety of those mentioned above.

-Most voyagers invest some energy in Kathmandu visiting holy and notable attractions and afterwards head out to different pieces of the nation.
-The absolute best places to visit outside of the capital are Chitwan National Park for untamed life seeing, and the lakeside town of Pokhara, a mainstream territory for leaving on a journey.
+Most voyagers invest some energy in Kathmandu, visiting holy and notable attractions and heading out to different nation pieces.
+However, the absolute best places to stay outside of the capital are Chitwan National Park for untamed life-seeing and the lakeside town of Pokhara, a mainstream territory for leaving on a journey.

-Adventurers will discover an assortment of alternatives across Nepal, with the most significant territories being the Everest, Annapurna, and Langtang locales.
+Adventurers will discover various alternatives across Nepal, with the most significant territories being the Everest, Annapurna, and Langtang locales.

-In 2015, a significant seismic tremor struck Nepal, causing serious harm in Kathmandu and different territories, however rebuilding is in progress, and progress has been generous.
-A significant part of the harm has been fixed, albeit some recorded fortunes were lost until the end of time.
+In 2015, a significant seismic tremor struck Nepal, causing severe harm in Kathmandu and different territories, however rebuilding is in progress, and progress has been generous.
+A considerable part of the harm has been fixed, albeit some recorded fortunes were lost until the end of time.

 Kathmandu Durbar Square

-The Kathmandu Durbar Square is listed UNESCO and this complex of palaces, courtyards and temples, built between 12th and 18th Centuries, and used to be the seat of ancient Malla Kings of Kathmandu.
+The Kathmandu Durbar Square is listed UNESCO, and this complex of palaces, courtyards, and temples, built between the 12th and 18th Centuries, and used to be the seat of ancient Malla Kings of Kathmandu.
 It is the place where kings of Nepal are crowned and their coronations solemnized.
-An intriguing piece here is the 17th century stone inscription set into the wall of the palace with writings in 15 languages.
+An intriguing piece here is the 17th century stone inscription set into the palace wall with writings in 15 languages.

 Kasthamandap is believed to be constructed from the wood of a single tree in the sixteenth century.
-Kasthamandap is situated near to the Kumari Temple.
-The name Kathmandu was named after this temple.
+Kasthamandap is situated near the Kumari Temple.
+Name Kathmandu was named after this Temple.

 Patan Durbar Square